aragon/protocol/docs/1-mechanism/readme.md

 ### 1.2.
 High-level flow

-- Guardians deposit ANT into a bonding curve to generate ANJ tokens.
+- Guardians deposit ANT into a bonding curve to generate ANT tokens.
-- Guardians stake ANJ to the Protocol contract and schedule their activation and deactivation for the time period in which they can be drafted to rule on disputes.
+- Guardians stake ANT to the Protocol contract and schedule their activation and deactivation for the time period in which they can be drafted to rule on disputes.
 - Protocol fees and configuration parameters are controlled by a governor (eventually the Aragon Network), but can only be modified for future terms to ensure that parameters can’t change for ongoing disputes.
 - The creator of a dispute must pay fees to cover the maintenance gas costs of the Protocol and the guardians that will adjudicate their dispute.
 The governor of the Protocol receives a share of all fees paid to the Protocol.
-- Guardians are randomly drafted to adjudicate disputes, where the chance to be drafted is proportional to the amount of ANJ they have activated.
+- Guardians are randomly drafted to adjudicate disputes, where the chance to be drafted is proportional to the amount of ANT they have activated.
 - When drafted, each guardian must commit and reveal their vote for the ruling.
 Failure to commit or reveal results in a penalty for the guardian.
 - After a ruling is decided, it can be appealed by anyone a certain number of times, after which all active guardians will vote on the last appeal (an unappealable ruling).
 - When the final ruling is decided, all the adjudication rounds for the dispute can be settled, taking into account the final ruling for rewards and penalties.